choulab/lab-website/content/project/bigfoot/index.md

 slides: ""
 ---

-We are engineering DNA nanostructures to manipulate and re-wire cell receptor signaling
+We are using DNA nanotechnology to design Hi-Fi affinity reagents